 8/10 Canberra Terrace, Kings Beach

 Shelly Beach is beautiful but not suitable for swimming.
-Instead, it’s most known for its ankle-deep rock pools and the marine life there, including black sea cucumbers, blue periwinkles, and rose barnacles.
+Instead, it’s most known for its ankle-deep rock pools and the marine life there, including black sea cucumbers, common sydney octopus, blue periwinkles, and rose barnacles.
+Kids can spent ages here exploring the rock pools but please teach them not to touch and to leave these amazing creatures where they belong.

 Moffat Beach & Moffat Headland Lookout

-Moffat Headland Lookout provides views along Kawana Beach to Mooloolaba on clear days.
+Moffat Headland Lookout provides views all the way along the coast to Mooloolaba on clear days.
 Located at Ma and Pa Bendall Park, the viewing platforms overlook Moffat Beach.
+It’s a peaceful spot to take in the views and you may even spot a whale (we weren’t so lucky though).

 Small Moffat Beach has a lovely grassed area with pine and pandanus trees providing shade and a children’s playground.

-‘Moffats’ on the southern point is popular with surfers in the right conditions.
+‘Moffats’ on the southern point is popular with surfers in the right conditions (spot the surfers in the photo below).

 Moffat Brewing Co